 A construction budget is the total sum of money required from the beginning of the project until tools are down, including all associated costs along the home building journey.

-Understand what goes into a home building budget
+What exactly goes into a home building budget?

 One general rule applies to every homeowner, whether they’ve built, bought, renovated, or demolished – don’t purchase more house than you can afford.
 A good way to guarantee this is to understand what goes into the cost of your new home.

-Most builders will charge per square metre, including materials and labour, and the price will vary based on whether you choose a project home, an architect-designed home, a luxury home, or a house and land package.
+Most new home builders will charge per square metre, including materials and labour, and the price will vary based on whether you choose a project home, an architect-designed home, luxury home build, or a house and land package.

 Aside from the cost of the land and the price your builder charges for the home design you choose, some potential extra costs include: